juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ![](images/voc_ha.png)

+> ### Gateway or Interface Endpoint for S3?
+> Gateway is most likely going to be preferred all the time in the exam.
+> Cost: free for Gateway, $ for interface endpoint
+> Interface Endpoint is preferred access is required from onpremise (Site to Site VPN or direct Connect),
+> a different VPC or a different region

 ### DNS Resolution in VPC
 - Two settings need to be enabled to allow DNS resolution within a VPC:
   - <b>DNS Support</b>